-Full funding, covering fees and living expenses, is available to outstanding applicants to all courses using the Friday 11 January 2019 application deadline.
+Full funding opportunities, covering fees and living expenses, are available to outstanding applicants to all courses using the Friday 1 December 2023 application deadline.

 What do I need to do to be considered for full funding?

-To be considered for full funding, candidates applying to start a course from October 2019 must have submitted their University application(s) for the course(s) they wish to be considered for by 12 noon (UK time) on Friday 11 January 2019.
-Candidates will automatically be considered for full funding from a number of sources including the Wellcome Trust, MRC, BBSRC, EPSRC, CR-UK, British Heart Foundation, the Clarendon Fund, Oxford Colleges and numerous charitable sources (e.g. Christopher Welch Scholarship).
+To be considered for full funding, candidates applying to start a course from October 2024 must have submitted their University application(s) for the course(s) they wish to be considered for by 12 noon (UK time) on Friday 1st December 2023.
+Candidates will automatically be considered for full funding from a number of sources including the Wellcome Trust, MRC, EPSRC, CR-UK, British Heart Foundation, the Clarendon Fund, Oxford Colleges and numerous charitable sources (e.g. Newton Abraham Studentship, Christopher Welch Scholarship).

 What does this funding cover?

-As a minimum, the funding will pay fees at the Home/EU rate and provide a stipend at the standard Research Council rate (currently £14,777 pa) for the duration of fee liability* (typically, 3 years).
+As a minimum, the funding will pay fees at the Home rate and provide a stipend at the standard Research Council rate (which was £18,622 pa for 2023/24) for the duration of fee liability* (typically 3 years).
 Most awards will cover the higher overseas fees as well.
 Some awards pay higher stipends and/or extend to 4 years.
-Students on MSDTC structured D.Phil. courses (with a fee liability of 4 years) are funded for 4 years.
+Students on Medical Sciences Doctoral Training Centre structured DPhil courses (with a fee liability of 4 years) are funded for 4 years.
 Some awards include additional funds to cover research and training expenses.
 The balance of the research and training expenses are generally paid by the supervisors and/or their Department.

 Should I apply to outside sources?